tarwn/lessthandot-hugo/blogs/content/posts/2011-02-03-sql-university-sql-server-reporting.md

 **SQL Server Reporting Services Configuration Files**

-If you’ve ever set up or troubleshot a SQL Server Reporting Services installation, you have probably used the Configuration Manager.
+If you've ever set up or troubleshot a SQL Server Reporting Services installation, you have probably used the Configuration Manager.
 This is a nice graphical tool provided with SSRS to set things like the service account, the URLs, and more.
 All of this information, and much more, is stored in a series of XML configuration files.

 <div class="image_block">
   <a href="/wp-content/uploads/blogs/All/SSRSConfigMgr.JPG?mtime=1296005044"><img alt="" src="/wp-content/uploads/blogs/All/SSRSConfigMgr.JPG?mtime=1296005044" width="974" height="735" /></a>
 </div>

 The main file is RSReportServer.config.
-We’ll explore the options you can set in this post.
+We'll explore the options you can set in this post.

 The first thing you need to do?
 Find the files (and I see a lot of forum questions about where these are located).
 The RSReportServer.config file default location is C:Program FilesMicrosoft SQL ServerMSRS10_50.MSSQLSERVERReporting ServicesReportServer.